dosco/graphjin/README.md

     - token
 ```

-If deploying into enviroments like Kubernetes it's useful to be able to configure things like secrets and hosts though enviroment variables so we expose the following.
+If deploying into environments like Kubernetes it's useful to be able to configure things like secrets and hosts though environment variables therfore we expose the below environment variables.
 This is escpecially useful for secrets since they are usually injected in via a secrets management framework ie. Kubernetes Secrets

-#### Postgres related enviroment Variables
+#### Postgres related environment Variables
 ```console
 SG_DATABASE_HOST
 SG_DATABASE_PORT